d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/bahdanau-attention.md

 :label:`sec_seq2seq_attention`

-When we encountered machine translation in :numref:`sec_seq2seq`, we designed an encoder-decoder architecture for sequence to sequence (seq2seq) learning based on two RNNs :cite:`Sutskever.Vinyals.Le.2014`.
+When we encountered machine translation in :numref:`sec_seq2seq`, we designed an encoder--decoder architecture for sequence to sequence (seq2seq) learning based on two RNNs :cite:`Sutskever.Vinyals.Le.2014`.
 Specifically, the RNN encoder transforms a variable-length sequence into a *fixed-shape* context variable.